kapouer/express-dom-pdf/README.md

 ## fonts

-On Debian, it is recommended to install the fonts-recommended package.
+On Debian, install "fonts-recommended" package.

-System fonts rendering can have some bugs, like emojis not being rendered when font weight is bold.
+System fonts rendering can have some bugs, especially regarding emojis or color fonts.